ocwg/spec/spec/spec-0.2.md

 - An edge with only incoming or only outgoing endpoints.

 **Example**
-An hyperedge relation connecting two node as input (n1,n2) with one node as output (n3).
+An hyperedge relation connecting two nodes as input (n1,n2) with one node as output (n3).
 ```json
 {
   "type": "@ocwg/rel/hyperedge",